GLOBAL MARKETS-Dollar, stocks advance on U.S. jobless data

 By Herbert Lash

-NEW YORK, Sept 26 The dollar rose and global stocks edged higher, led by gains on Wall Street, after weekly U.S. jobless claims data suggested an improving labor market, though investors kept an eye on the impasse over budget and debt talks in Washington.
+NEW YORK, Sept 26 The U.S. dollar advanced and global stocks rose, led by solid gains on Wall Street, after weekly U.S. jobless claims data suggested an improving labor market, which could support the Federal Reserve's plan to begin winding down its stimulus program.

-The data helped ease concerns about the U.S. economy that the Federal Reserve raised last week when it left its stimulus program intact to the surprise of many investors.
-The jobs data could support the Fed's plan to begin winding that program down.
+The data helped ease concerns about the U.S. economy that the Fed raised last week when it left its stimulative bond-buying intact to the surprise of many investors.

 "The sky is not falling, things are picking up," said Chris Rupkey, managing director and chief financial economist at Bank of Tokyo-Mitsubishi UFJ.
 "A very good monthly jobs report is out there somewhere on the horizon.
 The Fed may have to wind down and exit these policies quicker than they think."

-A measure of global equity markets, MSCI's all-country world index, rose 0.08 percent, while the FTSEurofirst 300 index of leading European shares closed up 0.05 percent at 1,257.53.
+A measure of global equity markets, MSCI's all-country world index rose 0.27 percent, while the FTSEurofirst 300 of leading European shares edged 0.8 percent higher to 1,257.97.

-The dollar's advance was helped as the euro was hurt by political uncertainty in Italy.
-Allies of scandal-ridden former Prime Minster Silvio Berlusconi renewed threats to bring down Italy's coalition government if Berlusconi is barred from politics as part of his punishment for tax fraud.
+The dollar's advance was helped by the euro's losses caused by political uncertainty in Italy.
+Allies of scandal-ridden former Prime Minster Silvio Berlusconi renewed threats to bring down the coalition government if he is barred from politics as part of his punishment for tax fraud.

-But the dollar's gains and the jump in U.S. stocks are expected to be limited because the impasse in congressional negotiations over increasing the federal borrowing limit could lead to a possible U.S. debt default.
+But the dollar's gains and jump in U.S. stocks are expected to be limited because the impasse in congressional negotiations over increasing the federal borrowing limit could lead to a possible federal debt default.

 Republicans and Democrats also are at odds over passing other legislation to provide stop-gap funding for federal agencies that would avert a government shutdown on Oct.
 1.